subhadeepk/Wireless-temperature-data-collection-and-storing-using-MQTT/README.md

 Arduino Setup(Arduino ide has to be installed)
 1. Preference- http://arduino.esp8266.com/stable/package_esp8266com_index.json
-2. Copy and paste libraries
+2. Copy and paste libraries that can be found in this drive folder - https://drive.google.com/drive/folders/1x0LPMp53VNQvJMe4wP7EKm_GjjCyCwgh?usp=sharing
 3. Board manager- esp and install
 4. Select board
 5. Change WIFI credenditals and IP in the arduino code